 James Lark, III, PhD, Board Member since October 2003, Chair since May 2009

-Jim Lark, from Free Union, Va., has been a friend and supporter of the Advocates since its earliest days.
+Jim Lark (Virginia) has been a friend and supporter of the Advocates since its earliest days.
 A professor in the School of Engineering and Applied Science at the University of Virginia, Jim also served as a visiting scholar at the Center for the Study of Public Choice at Virginia Tech and as the Earhart Foundation Visiting Fellow at the Center for Research in Government Policy and Business at the University of Rochester.
 He was the national chairman of the U.S. Libertarian Party during the 2000-2002 term.

 He currently serves as a regional representative on the Libertarian National Committee, and as a member of the LNC’s Executive Committee.
 He also serves as vice chairman of the Libertarian Party of Virginia, secretary of the Jefferson Area Libertarians (Charlottesville, Va.), and advisor to several libertarian student groups at the University of Virginia.

 When not homebrewing beer, serving as gourmet chef or following English Premiership soccer, he helps organize libertarian student groups around the country.

 Chris Rufer, Board Member since May 2007

-Chris Rufer, of Sacramento, founded The Morning Star Company in 1970 as a one-truck owner-operator, hauling tomatoes to other canneries.
+Chris Rufer (California) founded The Morning Star Company in 1970 as a one-truck owner-operator, hauling tomatoes to other canneries.
 Today, Morning Star accounts for over 25% of the California processing tomato production, supplying 40% of the U.S. ingredient tomato paste and diced tomato markets.

 Mark Rutherford, Board Member since November 2009